Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 ## Deploy the CORTX Stack on K8s cluster
 This section enlists the commands to deploy the CORTX Stack on K8s cluster.

-### Make sure your nodes or VM(virtual machine) has following drives available on it:
+### Make sure your node or virtual machine has following drives available on it:
 ```
 ls /dev/sd*
 ```